breuleux/adhoc/README.md

   comma-separated field of each line of a file.

 * You don't know or remember how to do it on the command line.
 Maybe you don't know `cut` exists or don't know what the flags are.
+Or maybe there is no easy solution at all!

 * You know how to do it in some programming language that you are proficient in (but it requires a good deal of boilerplate).